 Most of our groups are geographically based and may include members with a mix of different conditions.
 There are also a number of groups that relate to specific conditions and age groups, and include:

 Everyone’s welcome at a support group meeting.
 You can attend a meeting to get the feel for the group and to see if it’s the right fit for you.
 Take the opportunity to talk with others at the group meetings and find out about the types of activities the group runs.
 Family members and friends are also welcome.

-Access the full list of groups here.
+Find a group today!
 Or call our MSK Help Line on 1800 263 265 for the details of the group nearest you.